-To enable Smart search indexing for all websites in the system:
+To enable smart search indexing for all websites:

 - Open the Settings application.